Africa's whistleblowers pay a high price for their courage | DW | 16.03.2022

 Meanwhile, Nigeria — Africa's largest economy — has virtually no law to protect whistleblowers.
 Only state officials are covered, according to the Platform for the Protection of Whistleblowers in Africa (PPLAAF).

-In South Africa the law also has major loopholes, according to South African Revenue Service executive Johann van Loggerenberg.
-Between 2010 and 2014 he uncovered a number of cases in which groups and individuals sabotaged ongoing investigations by the South African Revenue Service (SARS).
+In South Africa the law also has major loopholes, former South African Revenue Service (SARS) executive Johann van Loggerenberg told DW.
+From 2010 to 2014, he uncovered a number of cases in which groups and individuals sabotaged ongoing SARS investigations.

-"It's a little piece of legislation that exists, it's not worth the piece of paper it's written on," van Loggerenberg told DW.
+"It's a little piece of legislation that exists: It's not worth the piece of paper it's written on," van Loggerenberg said.
 "We need to seriously revamp."
-He added that solving the probelm wasn't just a matter of legislation but of changing the whole system.
+He added that solving the problem wasn't just a matter of legislation, but of changing the whole system.

 Williams, van Loggerenberg and many others are hoping that the proposals released by the Zondo Commission at the conclusion of its work in early 2022 will be swiftly implemented.